Trump Asks If We Are ‘Living in Nazi Germany,’ As Priebus Denies Russia Leak

-Donald Trump, his incoming Chief of Staff Reince Priebus, and the foreign nation with which he’s accused of having secret connections, all denied claims made in an unverified report drafted by a former British intelligence agent and published by BuzzFeed Tuesday.
+Donald Trump, his incoming Chief of Staff Reince Priebus, and the foreign nation with which Trump is accused of having secret connections all denied claims made in an unverified report drafted by a former British intelligence agent and published by BuzzFeed Tuesday.
 Trump, who tweeted Tuesday night that the report is “fake news” amounting to “a total political witch hunt,” logged on Wednesday morning to rant once again about the story.

-The line quoted in the above tweet comes from Kremlin spokesperson Dmitry Peskov who told reporters Wednesday that, “The Kremlin does not engage in collecting compromising information.”
+The line quoted in the above tweet comes from Kremlin spokesperson Dmitry Peskov, who told reporters Wednesday, “The Kremlin does not engage in collecting compromising information.”
 He blamed Trump’s enemies for the report and, like Trump, called it a “witch hunt.”

 Trump’s final tweet of his morning rant blamed U.S. intelligence agencies for allowing the report to be leaked.
 He also invoked Godwin’s law by comparing the country he’s days away from leading to Nazi Germany.